EN DE

 Tailing factor (T)

 In practice, perfectly symmetric peaks are very rare.
 In a chromatogram they often show some degree of tailing.
 Peak tailing is measured by the tailing factor T. This factor describes the peak asymmetry, i.e. to which extent the shape is approximated to the perfectly symmetric Gaussian curve.
 The tailing factor is measured as: T=b/a a represents the width of the front half of the peak, b is the width of the back half of the peak.
-The values are measured at 10 % of the peak height from the leading or trailing edge of the peak to a line dropped perpendicularly from the peak apex (see Fig. 5).
+The values are measured at 10 % of the peak height from the leading or trailing edge of the peak to a line dropped perpendicularly from the peak apex (see Fig. 5 on the right).
 [4] T = 1 represents a symmetrical peak.
 For T > 1 the peak profile is named tailing.
 For T < 1 the peak profile is named fronting.

 Configure your perfect (U)HPLC system